Manual Installation

 Install the required PHP libraries:

-First you will need Composer v2 but v1 ships with Ubuntu 20.04.
-Composer is PHP's package manager and you can download and install it per the copy and paste instructions here (always satisfy yourself with the trustworthiness of the source when downloading and executing scripts).
+First you will need Composer v2, PHP's package manager.
+You can install composer on Ubuntu, but it can become dated quite quickly and installs a bunch of other packages.
+We recommend that you download and install it per the copy and paste instructions here (always satisfy yourself with the trustworthiness of the source when downloading and executing scripts).

 cd $IXPROOT